asvd/wl/README.md

 to subscribe `myListener()` function to the event.
 The listener will be invoked after the event is triggered.
-If the event has already been triggered some time ago, the `myListener()` is called immediately (yet asynchronously to keep the flow consistent).
+If the event has already been triggered before, the `myListener()` is called immediately (yet asynchronously in order to keep the flow consistent).

 The methods of the `Whenable` object (along with the `Whenable` instance itself) are not supposed to be exposed to the event